codeatcpp/Font-Editor/README.md

 Here is my school project written in Turbo Pascal 7.0 in the 90s.

 It contains rich editing tools for modifying and creating matrix fonts.
 It supports 8x8 and 16x8 font sizes.

-Note that all sources are have the CP866 encoding.
+**Important**: Note that all sources are have the CP866 encoding.
+And the comments are in Russian.

 ![About screen](FE1.PNG "About screen")